protocolstardust/rayforce/docs/docs/content/interfacing/ipc.md

 # :material-remote: IPC

 !!! warning
-    For now it is unsatable and possible subject of changes in the future!
+    For now it is unstable and possible subject of changes in the future!

 A RayforceDB can communicate with other RayforceDBs via IPC.
 It is a very fast and efficient way of communication.
 It is used to send data between RayforceDBs, to send data to the client, and to send data to the server.